Magritte. La ligne de vie

 Date:

 In 1938, René Magritte gave a lecture at the KMSKA on his vision of reality.
 There, he discussed the origins and development of his art, as well as the history of the Surrealist movement in Belgium.
-Titled La ligne de vie, this lecture, his second after the one at the International Surrealist Exhibition in London, was the most important Magritte ever gave about his own work.
+Titled La ligne de vie, this lecture would become the most important Magritte ever gave about his own work.

 René Magritte, La saveur des larmes - © Succession René Magritte - SABAM Belgium, 2025, Private collection